kddubey/cappr/README.md

 ## Motivation

-In all honesty, I'm working on this project mostly to assess my understanding of how LMs work.
-And to practice Python.
+In all honesty, I'm working on this project mostly to improve my understanding of how LMs work.

 Product-y motivation: create a more usable zero-shot text classification interface than